 - The Cash Team will never ask you for your login information.

 You should immediately change your Cash App PIN and report the incident to Cash App support.
-Unfortunately, this can be a lengthy process as they don’t have live phone support and other means of communication are slow and can even take days to play out.
+Unfortunately, this can be a lengthy process as they don’t have live phone support, and other means of communication are slow and can even take days to resolve.

-It really is a shame for such a giant fintech company.
-Hopefully, they’ll cave-in to pressure and step up their security game.
+It really is a shame for such a giant and popular fintech company.
+Hopefully, they’ll cave into pressure and step up their security game.